As in, people who’ve done it within twelve months. Not across their entire career.

 Think about it like this: a million pound biller’s output is over ten times that of most recruiters.
 Four or five times a good one.

-Several Hunted partners produce white whales.
+Several Hunted partners have produced million pound billers in recent years.
 With more coming through the ranks all the time.
 So what does it take for high performers to put seven figures on the board?

 1. Your internal network’s a goldmine

 2. You need an environment where you’re trusted to get the job done

 3. And for management to keep a light hand on the wheel